 Along the same theme, you should also include a disclaimer for any liability resulting in the use of your website.
 This liability might arise from someone actually following any tips you might suggest or even just using the website itself.
-For example, in a very rare situation someone might have an epileptic seizure brought about by viewing a certain video on your site.
+For example, in a very rare situation, someone might have an epileptic seizure brought about by viewing a certain video on your site.
 A disclaimer addressing these issues can help protect you from liability.

-When supplying goods it’s vital that you make clear that you are only partially responsible for the delivery and condition of goods.
+When supplying goods it is vital that you make clear that you are only partially responsible for the delivery and condition of goods.
 Most companies will use a third party to ensure the deliveries are made, but once that package is collected from you, the responsibility lies with the courier.
 In your terms and conditions consider allowing a few extra days for ‘acceptable delivery times’.
-Unless you are shipping food stuffs, the delivery time will not affect the state of the goods and most people are reasonably understanding of the occasional late delivery.
+Unless you are shipping food products, the delivery time will not affect the state of the goods and most people are reasonably understanding of the occasional late delivery.

-The General Data Protection Regulation (GDPR) is an European Union (EU) law governing privacy and data protection within the EU and the European Economic Area (EEA).
+The General Data Protection Regulation (GDPR) is a European Union (EU) law governing privacy and data protection within the EU and the European Economic Area (EEA).
 This includes data collected by websites.
 If your website is located in the EU or provides goods or services in the EU, GDPR compliance is vital.
 To learn more, visit how to make your website GDPR compliant.

 There is an almost limitless number of issues that can come up, and most sites will have specific issues to worry about; here are some more highly regulated areas that might give rise to legal liability: